 Today's home loan market is a confusing place.
 By knowing what interest rates are available to you, you’re in a better position to choose the right loan.

-Anyone with a mortgage will have a preoccupation with interest rates.
-And it’s easy to understand why, it’s the figure that outlines how expensive it is to borrow from a lender or bank.
-But according to industry experts, it’s not the be all and end all of a mortgage.
-Corporate Affairs spokesperson for broking company Mortgage Choice Belinda Williamson says it’s about what the loan offers as a whole, not just the percentage advertised.
+Anyone with a mortgage will have a preoccupation with interest rates, and it’s easy to understand why – it’s the figure that outlines how expensive it is to borrow from a lender or bank.
+However, according to industry experts, it’s not the be-all-and-end-all of a mortgage.
+Corporate Affairs spokesperson for brokering company Mortgage Choice Belinda Williamson says it’s about what the loan offers as a whole, not just the percentage advertised.

 Here at finder.com.au we want to help consumers better understand the complicated information around products such as home loans so that they can make a more informed decision.